 In October 2007, we entered into a definitive agreement to sell our Infra-red operations to Lite-On Technology Corporation for \$19 million in cash, \$2 million payable upon receipt of local regulatory approvals, and the right to receive guaranteed cost reductions or rebates of \$10 million based on our future purchases of non infra-red products from Lite-On (which we recorded as an asset based on the estimated fair values of the future cost reductions or rebates).
 During the quarter ended August 3, 2008, we formally notified Lite-On that the first phase of planned cost reductions had not been achieved and requested that they issue a rebate of \$4.9 million.
 Under the agreement, we also agreed to a minimum purchase commitment of non infra-red products over the next three years.
 This transaction closed in January 2008 and we recorded a gain of \$3 million in the first quarter, which was reported within income from and gain on discontinued operations in the consolidated statement of operations.
 The transaction was subject to certain post closing adjustments in accordance with the agreement.
-During fiscal year 2008, we recorded an overall loss from disposal of Infra-red operations of \$5 million during fiscal year 2008.
+During fiscal year 2008, we received an overall loss from disposal of Infra-red operations of \$5 million during fiscal year 2008.
 During fiscal year 2009, we received the remaining \$2 million receivable from Lite-On in accordance with the finalized settlement agreement.

-The following table summarizes the results of operations of the Infra-red operations, included in discontinued operations in our consolidated statements of operations for the years ended October 31, 2007, November 2, 2008 and November 1, 2009, respectively (in millions):
+The following table summarizes the results of operations of the Infra-red operations, included in discontinued operations in our consolidated statements of operations for the year ended November 2, 2008 (in millions).
+There was no impact to the results of operations during the years ended November 1, 2009 and October 31, 2010.

-Year Ended October 31, 2007 November 2, 2008 November 1, 2009 Net revenue \$ 27 \$4 \$- Costs, expenses and other income, net (26) (4) - Loss on sale of operation (5) Income (loss) from and loss on discontinued operations, net of taxes \$ 1 \$(5) \$
+Year Ended November 2, 2008

+Net revenue \$4

+Costs, expenses and other income, net (4)

+Loss on sale of operation (5)

+Income (loss) from and loss on discontinued operations, net of taxes \$(5 )